lauracondon/pands-project2021/README.md

 set_2 = iris[iris["species"] == "Iris-versicolor"]
 set_3 = iris[iris["species"] == "Iris-virginica"]
 ```
-Scatter plots are used to visualize the relationship between two variables thus allowing you to determine the correlation between them **[21]**.
+Scatter plots are used to visualize the relationship between two variables, thus allowing you to determine the correlation between them **[21]**.
 In a scatter plot each value in the dataset is represented by a marker.
-Before creating scatter plots, the dataset is divided into subsets (set_1, set_2, set_3) according to each species of iris **[22]**.
+The dataset is divided into subsets (set_1, set_2, set_3) according to each species of iris before the scatter plots are created **[22]**.

 ```
 plt.rc("grid", linestyle = "dotted", color = "gray", alpha = 0.7)